 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

 Often my favorite thing about Thanksgiving turkey, these croquettes are the PERFECT recipe to try with leftovers from other meals!
-It also works great with leftover chicken (or those rotisserie chickens from the grocery store).
+It works great with leftover chicken (or those rotisserie chickens from the grocery store).

-Leftover Turkey (or Chicken) Croquettes
+Easy Leftover Turkey / Baked Chicken Croquettes

 - Prep Time: 1 hour